-While there are millions of people around the world who have used anabolic steroids with great success, they remain illegal in many countries, including the US.
-The reasons for this are many, and people even have their own theories as to why the possession, use, purchase, and sale of steroids carries such harsh penalties.
+While there are millions of people around the world who have used them with great success, they remain illegal in many countries, including the US.
+The reasons for this are many, and people even have their own theories as to why the possession, use, purchase, and sale of carries such harsh penalties.

-How Steroids Became Illegal in the First Place
+How They Became Illegal in the First Place

 - Hereditary angioedema;